Protecting Lifestyles

 How to Avoid Assumed Audits

 2. Accurate Record-Keeping: Maintain accurate records of your payroll and operations.
 This documentation will make the actual audit process smoother and faster.
-If you are a contractor who may perform differnt duties throughout the year, keep accurate records of the payroll figures for each duty.
+If you are a contractor who may perform different duties throughout the year, keep accurate records of the payroll figures for each duty.
 They may ask for your quarterly 941 payroll reports, tax returns and/or income statements to justify your figures.

 3. Professional Help: Consider hiring a professional to manage your workers’ compensation and general liability insurance audits.
 They can ensure that all necessary information is submitted correctly and on time.
 If you need a referral for a bookkeeper, accountant or payroll service provider, please let us know.

-4. Open Communication: Keep in regular contact with your insurance provider or their auditer in charge.
+4. Open Communication: Keep in regular contact with your insurance provider or their auditor in charge.
 If you’re facing difficulties completing an audit, communicate this early on to explore possible solutions.
 They may allow more time to complete the audit before raising your premiums.
 Ignoring the situation will never help your situation.

 The Benefits of Completing Actual Audits